PowerMops/powermops-site/src/routes/pmops/Classes-3.md

   ----------- --------------

   ------- -------------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   init:   ( \^obj \-- )                                      Must be called before you use the continer.
-The passed-in object is the one you\'re linking to
+The passed-in object is the one you're linking to
   open:   ( \-- )                                            Opens the file, as for Open: in class File.
-Then sends Bring: to the object, with the container\'s address, so that the object will read in its bytes from the file and reconstitute itself in memory.
+Then sends Bring: to the object, with the container's address, so that the object will read in its bytes from the file and reconstitute itself in memory.
 Finally the file is closed
-  save:   nowrap \| ( typ crtr addr1 len1 addr2 len2 \-- )   If save: hasn\'t been called before, calls the Standard Put file routine using the passed-in parameters, as for StdPut: in class File.
+  save:   nowrap \| ( typ crtr addr1 len1 addr2 len2 \-- )   If save: hasn't been called before, calls the Standard Put file routine using the passed-in parameters, as for StdPut: in class File.
 If save: has been called before, the boolean setup? will be true, and we assume all the file info is valid, and just send Open: super.
 Then after that, we send Send: to the object so that it will serialize itself and write its bytes to the file.
 Finally the file is closed
   ------- -------------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   : Methods